giantswarm/docs/src/content/basics/multi-account/index.md

 You can then assign the credentials to your organization in several ways:

-- In the Ginat Swarm web UI via the organization details page
+- In the Giant Swarm web UI via the organization details page
 - In `gsctl` using the [`update organization set-credentials`](/reference/gsctl/update-org-set-credentials/) command
 - Via the [Giant Swarm API](/api/#operation/addCredentials)